ernest-funanani/ernest-funanani/README.md

 - 👋 Hi, I’m @ernest-funanani
 - 👀 I’m interested in web development and data scince
-- 🌱 I’m currently learning web develomet
+- 🌱 I’m a front-end developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me funananimz@gmail.com

 <!---